 By now they could be famous enough for smaller brands to be asking the channel to endorse their products.
 Yet, these channels are still small, by YouTube’s standards, so income earned from sponsorship and product placement will still not be enough for the channel holders to live off.

 Indeed, as Gaby Dunn writes about on Fusion, the middle years of a YouTube channel’s life are often the most difficult.
 The channel owners often need to work full time creating video content, but people only see them as mildly influential, and the channels certainly aren’t generating a full-time income.
-Dunn operates a channel with a friend, Just Between Us, which currently has 728,866 subscribers.
+Dunn operates a channel with a friend, Just Between Us.
 You would think that would be enough to ensure financial survival.
 Yet, Dunn says that “despite this success, we’re just barely scraping by…but it’s not enough to live, and its influx is unpredictable.
 Our channel exists in that YouTube no-man’s-land: Brands think we’re too small to sponsor, but fans think we’re too big for donations. ”

 Of course, it depends on who your audience is.
 One issue faced by quite a few YouTubers is that their supporters are naturally anti-establishment, anti-capitalist, and anti the idea that their YouTube heroes might be selling themselves out.
 Other types of channels, such as the review channels, the gaming channels, and of course anything business-related have it easier.
 Their fans expect these channels to make money, so don’t resist helping them out.